And a book of 3 fresh novellas.

 Searching for a gut course in my sophomore year, someone else in the fraternity said, “You’re a bullshitter, Hare, so how about Sophomore Comp?”
 It didn’t seem like a very promising idea, however, since I had never been able to complete an English “theme” without the utmost agony, counting every single word until I had scratched out the quota (300 as I recall).
 But I checked around and discovered that, sure enough, there was no textbook in Sophomore Composition and all you did was turn in a few pages of bullshit every few weeks in order to pass.
 So the first thing I wrote about was an experience during a high school summer near Yellowstone.
 I had nearly been killed by a mother bear for stupidly playing with her cubs when she was out of sight.
 Our instructor told me to see him after class and I was certain the jig was up; he was going to throw me out because of that story I’d recently turned in (it couldn’t be any good, I reasoned, because I had actually finished it with no agony at all).
 In his little office, he showed me my paper—the first page predictably covered with so much red ink that I failed to note the letter grade at the top.
 He said, “Mr. Hare, let’s work together for the rest of the quarter and I’m sure we can make some headway against your spelling and grammatical troubles.”
 His hand swept across my red-ink-corrected catastrophe.
 “Because,” he continued with a smile, “I can’t tell you how grateful I was to read your piece.
 I seldom read anything half as interesting from my students.”

-I looked up and saw that the grade was A-minus.
 His name was Walter Rideout and, after I'd been making my living as a writer for several years, I tried to locate and thank him.
 The trail ran dry at the University of Wisconsin, an Associate Professor who left Madison for...somewhere.
-So out there "somewhere," Dr. Rideout, GOD BLESS YOU!
+So out there "somewhere," Dr. Rideout, GOD BLESS YOU! _

-THE JFK ANNIVERSARY TRIP is the first of three novellas that would make up a book.
+THE JFK ANNIVERSARY TRIP is the first of three NOVELLAS that would make up a book.
 JFK begins and ends in Dallas during the 50th anniversary of Kennedy’s assassination (2013).
 The principals are now aged and still adore each other—if not Big D. It's a story about total opposites: he was a womanizing Dallas Bircher; she was married then, pregnant, and an outspoken Liberal from Chicago; he was a top physician; she was a dedicated 3rd grade teacher who hated his guts.
 They fell in love.
-And a deceased Judge spins some magic at the end. — JESUS IN ADVERTISING (sad irony) and NO FAT POETS (love story) are the other two.
+And a deceased Judge spins some magic at the end. — AGENDAS (viscious competition and romance in 1965 advertising) and NO FAT POETS (a glorified mechanic and a beaten woman nurse and love each other) are the other two.
+When this book is published, JFK is the one they'll mention most.
+But my favorite is FAT.